-For clinics already in operation, the ACA has brought about the need to determine how to respond to this shift in the health care landscape.
+For clinics already in operation, the ACA has brought about the need to determine how to respond to this shift in the healthcare landscape.
 Will your clinic change its service delivery model?
 Will your clinic change its eligibility requirement for the patients it treats?
 Will it continue providing the services it has historically offered?
 ECHO has many services available to help you during this time of change.
-Through our Support Services, our consultants can walk your clinic through the process of determining how it would like to respond to the ACA.
+Through our Support Services, our consultants can walk your clinic through the process of determining how it would like to respond to these changes.
 For those clinics that see the need to increase capacity to serve, our Expansion program can assist you in laying the foundation to build a strong and more robust clinic.
-For members of the ECHO Network, we work hard to provide timely information on the impact of ACA and provide tools to assist you in moving forward.
+For ECHO Community Clinics, we work hard to provide timely information on the impact of these changes in the healthcare system and provide tools to assist you in moving forward.

 ECHO is able to assist clinics in operation in a number of ways.

-First, the ECHO Network is an opportunity for safety net clinics to gather together to network, grow, and learn from each other.
-Visit our ECHO Network page for more information.
+First, the network of ECHO Community Clinics is an opportunity for safety net clinics to network, grow, and learn from each other.
+Visit our ECHO Community Clinics page for more information.

-Secondly, the Expansion Program is available to existing clinics that are interested in expanding their capacity to serve more patients and to assume a more integral part of their community healthcare safety net.
-For a small fee, an ECHO Consultant will walk you through the process of exploring whether or not expanding capacity is right for your clinic and community.
-Then they will develop the necessary plans with your staff and Board of Directors to extend your reach.
+Secondly, our Expansion Program is available to existing clinics interested in growing their capacity to serve more patients, develop more comprehensive service and to assume a more integral part of their community healthcare safety net.
+An ECHO Consultant will walk you through the process of exploring whether or not expanding capacity is right for your clinic and community, then they will develop the necessary plans with your staff and Board of Directors to extend your reach.
 For more information visit our Expand A Clinic page.

-Lastly, ECHO is proud of its team of Senior Clinic Consultants.
-Their combined 100 year experience with the safety net makes them an excellent resource to help you with any needs you might have such as strategic planning, fund development, Board development, executive coaching, program development and more.
+Lastly, ECHO is proud of its team and of the experts who come from our partnership with Church Health.
+Their combined experience with the safety net system makes them an excellent resource to help you with any needs you might have such as strategic planning, fundraising, board development, executive coaching, program development and more.
 If you are interested in strengthening your clinic offerings or broadening your community impact, please visit Support Services to learn more about our service offerings and contact us so we can develop a plan to best fit your needs.

 ECHO has developed approaches and tools that will benefit a clinic on the cusp of change.
 Most revolve around a strategic planning process.
 If you anticipate change in your future, contact ECHO to help assure that it’s a productive, pro-active process.

 ECHO is a private nonprofit organization that was founded by the Nancy and John Snyder Foundation.
-This foundation generouslyprovided the seed money to start ECHO and continues to support our work.
-Outside of the Nancy and John Snyder Foundation, ECHO also seeks private support from other foundations and private donors, which allows the organization to subsidize our work with engaged clinics and startup initiatives.
+This foundation generously provided the seed money to start ECHO and continues to support our work.
+Outside of the Nancy and John Snyder Foundation, ECHO also seeks private support from other foundations and private and corporate donors, which allows the organization to subsidize our work with engaged clinics and startup initiatives.

 Yes.
-ECHO works with both faith-based and community organizations.
-If you are not connected to a larger group that has a desire to open a clinic, the initial phone call with ECHO staff will help clarify what we are looking for in a clinic “sponsor.”
+ECHO will help your clinic find a church sponsor and work within your community to find other appropriate partners and support.
+An initial phone call with ECHO staff will help clarify what your clinic needs from a sponsor.
 Please fill out the Initial Interest Questionnaire and one of our consultants will contact you.

 Yes.
-Your ECHO consultant will honor your group’s cultural and organziational identity and practices.
+ECHO is a faith-based organization that does not proselytize.
+Your ECHO consultant will honor your group’s cultural and organizational identity and practices.